shred/pdbconverter/README.md

 # PdbConverter

-_PdbConverter_ is a too for converting PalmOS PDB files into more common file formats.
+_PdbConverter_ is a tool for converting PalmOS PDB files into more common file formats.

 ![Screenshot](./src/site/resources/img/screenshot.png)